httpwg/http-extensions/draft-ietf-httpbis-compression-dictionary.md

 and registers media types for content encoding Brotli and Zstandard using a negotiated dictionary.

+## Notational Conventions

+{::boilerplate bcp14-tagged}

+This document uses the following terminology from {{Section 3 of STRUCTURED-FIELDS}} to specify syntax and parsing: Dictionary, String, Inner List, Token, and Byte Sequence.

+The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in
+{{RFC2119}}.

-This document uses the line folding strategies described in [FOLDING].
+This document uses the line folding strategies described in {{FOLDING}}.

+This document also uses terminology from {{HTTP}} and {{HTTP-CACHING}}.

 # Dictionary Negotiation